 Whether you’re in GIS or another field, machine learning is all the buzz these days.
 It’s about distilling big data sets.
 Because if you can let the computer detect the features, it will show you things you have never noticed.

 Because there’s too much data, you can uncover inherent patterns from it.
-And the end result is a trained neural network with just a set of weighted values.
+And the result is a trained neural network with just a set of weighted values.

 When you train big data, this is when you’re going to need all the firepower you can get.
 But once you have the model trained, it’s just a model with a set of weights in a file… And this why machine learning is a form of artificial intelligence – because you can train your data and then apply it to something entirely new and predict what it is.

 Overall, GIS uses machine learning for prediction, classification, and clustering.
 AI and ML is still a growing field with a lot of frameworks still being developed daily.